niuware/niuware.github.io/quick-docs.md

             <td>default</td>
             <td>string (optional)</td>
             <td>
-                Adds the field with the default value if it does not exist or mutate the value if it is different from the parameter value.
+                Adds the field with the default value if it does not exist otherwise mutates the value if it is different from the parameter string value.
+The string can be a comma separated array of values.
             </td>
         </tr>
         <tr>